wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ## Managing an AWS Integration

 From the page of the integration you select, you can add an AWS integration, enable and disable it, and delete an AWS integration.
+You can also add and manage AWS integrations by using the Wavefront REST API.

-### Adding an AWS Integration
+### Use the GUI to Add an AWS Integration

+You can add an AWS integration by using the Wavefront GUI.

 1. Log in to your Wavefront cluster and click **Integrations** on the taskbar.
 1. In the Featured section, click the **Amazon Web Services** tile.